BDC Hamburger Icon

 Podcast advertising can help you generate more sales leads that are friendly or warm.
 Warmer leads are more likely to purchase your product or service.

 Podcast leads are similar to those of affiliate marketing or word-of-mouth advertising.
-According to Podsights data, podcast lead conversion rates are better or on par with other channels, and average purchase conversion rates increased by 19 percent in 2022.
+According to Acast data, podcast lead conversion rates are better than other channels, with 64 percent of listeners giving their full attention to the podcast and 95 percent of regular listeners taking action after hearing an ad.
 There was also an increase in visitors who purchased from an advertiser’s website after hearing a podcast ad.

 5. Podcasts offer extended reach and repetition.